MetaMask/action-checkout-and-setup/README.md

 Sets the maximum number of retries for the `yarn --immutable` install command.
 This helps handle transient network errors more gracefully in CI environments.

 Defaults to `5`.

+#### `use-yarn-hydrate`

+If set to `true`, the action will use a yarn hydration command instead of downloading yarn from a URL.
+When enabled, this skips the custom yarn URL download step and runs the specified hydration command instead.
+This is useful when your repository has a local yarn binary that can be hydrated.

+Defaults to `false`.

+#### `yarn-hydrate-command`

+Specifies the full command to run for yarn hydration when `use-yarn-hydrate` is set to `true`.
+This should be the complete command including `npm run` if executing an npm script (e.g., `npm run yarn-binary:hydrate`).
+The command should be available in the package.json scripts of the repository using this action.

+Defaults to `npm run yarn-binary:hydrate` (the default command used in MetaMask extension).

 ## Contributing